named-data/ndn-tools/README-dev.md

 ### Namespace

-Types in each tool SHOULD be declared in a sub-namespace under `namespace ndn`.
+Types in each tool SHOULD be declared in a sub-namespace inside `namespace ndn`.
 For example, a tool in `tools/foo` directory has namespace `ndn::foo`.
 This allows the tool to reference ndn-cxx types with unqualified name lookup.
 This also prevents name conflicts between ndn-cxx and tools.

-Types in `core/` SHOULD be declared directly under `namespace ndn`, or in a sub-namespace if desired.
+Types in `core/` SHOULD be declared directly inside `namespace ndn`, or in a sub-namespace if desired.

-`using namespace` SHOULD NOT be used except within block scope.
+`using namespace` SHOULD NOT be used except in block scope.

 ### main Function

-The main function of a program SHOULD be declared within its sub-namespace.
+The `main` function of a program SHOULD be declared as a static function in the namespace of the corresponding tool.
+This allows referencing types in ndn-cxx and the tool via unqualified name lookup.

-This allows it to reference types in ndn-cxx and the tool with unqualified name lookup.
+Then, another (non-static) `main` function must be defined in the global namespace, and from there call the `main` function in the tool namespace.

-Then, another main function in global namespace needs to be defined to call the main function in sub-namespace.
+These two functions SHOULD appear in a file named `main.cpp` in the tool's subdirectory.

-For example:
+Example:

     namespace ndn {
     namespace foo {